-- Joy wrote a Life Plan and Business Plan to identify her top priorities in work and life.
-Working with Coach Laurel, she realized that to be the leader she wanted to be for her organization, she needed to put her health, faith, marriage and children first.
+Joy wrote a Life Plan and Business Plan to identify her top priorities in work and life.
+Working with her coach, she realized that to be the leader she wanted to be for her organization, she needed to put her health, faith, marriage and children first.

-- To provide direction and identify long-term goals for The Cupcake Girls, Joy worked with Coach Laurel to draft a Business Vision.
-She then eliminated projects and tasks that fell outside of her Business Vision and streamlined the organization’s processes so that she and her team could focus on high-impact work.
-Coach Laurel helped Joy maintain disciplines and the momentum as she and her team worked toward their goals.
+To provide direction and identify long-term goals for The Cupcake Girls, Joy worked with her coach to draft a Business Vision.
+She then eliminated projects and tasks that fell outside of her Vision and streamlined the organization’s processes so that she and her team could focus on high-impact work.
+Her coach helped Joy maintain disciplines and the momentum as she and her team worked toward their goals.